Contrasting InMode (INMD) & Its Peers

 |2.48

-InMode currently has a consensus price target of $45.25, indicating a potential upside of 129.81%.
-As a group, “Electromedical equipment” companies have a potential upside of 44.13%.
-Given InMode’s stronger consensus rating and higher probable upside, equities analysts plainly believe InMode is more favorable than its competitors.
+InMode presently has a consensus price target of $45.25, indicating a potential upside of 162.17%.
+As a group, “Electromedical equipment” companies have a potential upside of 76.95%.
+Given InMode’s stronger consensus rating and higher probable upside, research analysts clearly believe InMode is more favorable than its competitors.

-11.2% of InMode shares are owned by institutional investors.
-Comparatively, 47.4% of shares of all “Electromedical equipment” companies are owned by institutional investors.
-15.5% of shares of all “Electromedical equipment” companies are owned by company insiders.
+11.2% of InMode shares are held by institutional investors.
+Comparatively, 47.4% of shares of all “Electromedical equipment” companies are held by institutional investors.
+15.5% of shares of all “Electromedical equipment” companies are held by insiders.
 Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 Summary